isomerpages/moe-dunearnsec/_school/School Canteen.md

 * Singapore citizens or Singapore Permanent Resident (SPR)  and stall holder assistant.
 * Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health/ nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools" program (HMSP)* guidelines. (see link)
+* Able to provide cooked food that meets the health/ nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools" program (HMSP)* guidelines. ([See Link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme))
 * Able to maintain high standards of food safety and personal hygiene.
 * Healthy and fit to operate the store.